dsanchezp18/hbc-ctol/README.md

 A spanish version of the document will be made available soon.

-This repository and all those that are created in relation to it, are a tribute to my late grandfather, Jorge Enrique Pazmiño Enríquez.
+This repository and all those that are created in relation to it, are a tribute to my late grandfather, Jorge Enrique Pazmiño Rodríguez.
 In his desire to see his grandsons foster a freer, fairer, and worthier society, I have tried to contribute by posting my research for the world to use.
 I hope it is put to good use.

 Thank you for reading, and happy analysis!